Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Modelling the Spectral Energy Distribution: Methodology

 \subsection{Estimating the circumstellar mass}

 The DUSTY code outputs the SED, normalized to the bolometric flux, F$_{\rm bol}$.
 We determined F$_{\rm bol}$~by scaling the model SED to match the de-reddened SED of our sources.
-The luminosity and total mass (M$_{\rm gd}$) in the circumstellar component (gas+dust) was computed for each model.
-The distance (d) to the LMC is 50 kpc.
-We estimated the luminosity for each model as $L = 4\pi$d$^{2}$F$_{\rm bol}$.
-For objects obeying a r$^{-2}$ density distribution, the total mass in the circumstellar component (gas+dust) is estimated using \citep{sarkar2006}:
+The luminosity and dust mass ($M_{\mathrm d}$) in the circumstellar component was computed for each model.
+The distance (d) to the LMC was adopted to be 50 kpc.
+We estimated the luminosity for each model as: